List of Negima! Magister Negi Magi characters: Jack Rakan

 Jack Rakan (ジャック・ラカン, Jakku Rakan), also known as "Rakan of the Thousand Blades", is the large, dark-skinned member of Nagi's group.
 He is known as a legendary fighter, and one of the very few people able to fight evenly with Nagi.
 He built up his skills from years of life and death battles in coliseums, hunting beasts, and acting as a mercenary.
 He eventually meets Nagi after being hired to kill him, acknowledges his strength, and joins his group.
 He has a very greedy and laid back personality, rarely doing anything for free or getting willingly involved in disputes.
 He is rarely serious in battle, often utilizing flashy techniques just for fun.

 He has been Negi's master and is joining Negi's group.
 In the latest chapters, it seems that Rakan is in trouble.
 He is fighting Fate Averruncus and he manages to fight and defeat Fate, before Fate uses a large key - referred to as the "Code of the Lifemaker" - to alter reality so that the battle did not occur and he was unhurt.
 He is later erased by this key.

 Rakan's Pactio item, "Ho Heroes Meta Chilion Prosopon" (The Hero with a Thousand Faces), can create numerous bladed weapons that Rakan can instantly change upon a whim.
 He can create a building-sized sword, numerous small blades, and he can also charge energy into the weapons.
 His pactio also allowed him to create artificial limbs and a giant piledriver arm when his limbs were erased by Fate.
 He also utilizes energy attacks, and though he knows spell incantations, he does not use them in battle.
-He is a skilled hand-to-hand fighter, able to react to lighting fast movements with years of experience.
+He is a skilled hand-to-hand fighter, able to react to lightning fast movements with years of experience.
 Jack's actual age is unknown.